Guide to Cryptocurrency Markets

 - Great variety of cryptocurrencies available.
 Here you can pick up the next 100x gem

-- Can be a bit less secure.
+- It can be a bit less secure.
 These exchanges might not be supported by the same security features as the bigger ones with more cash to spend.
 So this is something to be aware of.

 3 – Decentralised exchanges